Video. Joking Kevin De Bruyne is relaxed towards CL final: “Love at first sight with Haaland? I’m happy with my wife”

-“Every professional player wants to win the Champions League, both with his team and personally,” De Bruyne expressed his clear desire at the press conference in Istanbul.
+“Every professional player wants to win the Champions League, both with his team and personally,” De Bruyne made his wish clear at a press conference in Istanbul.
 “If you win that one, it’s one of the greatest things you can do as a player and as a team.
 It’s great to compete year after year, I’ve competed against the best players.”

 City were already close to a maiden Champions Ball final win in 2021, but were put on hold by Chelsea.
 “We lost two years back, it happens.
 We weren’t good enough that day, you have to admit.
 I can’t just take the good moments in my career and cross out all the bad ones.
 Fortunately, we still have a chance to prove that we can win games and we can look at it in perspective.”